Converg3nce/matic-docs/docs/newbies/getting-started-solidity.md

 ```

-We’d also like to keep track of the Property object we just created by mapping a unique property id to each new Property object.
+We’d also like to keep track of the Property object we just created by mapping a unique `propertyId` to each new Property object.

-For this, we first declare a variable propertyId followed by a mapping of propertyId to property, called properties.
+For this, we first declare a variable `propertyId` followed by a mapping of `propertyId` to property, called properties.

 ```js
 uint256 public propertyId;